-As would be expected for a utility, the largest portion of the Water Authority's net position is the net investment in capital assets (92.0 percent).
+As would be expected for a utility, the largest portion of the Water Authority's net position is the net investment in capital assets (87.7 percent).
 This category reflects the Water Authority's total investment in capital assets (e.g., infrastructure, buildings, machinery, equipment, and right to use leases); less any related outstanding debt used to acquire those assets.
 Capital assets are used to provide services to customers; consequently, these assets are not available for future spending.
 Although the Water Authority's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.

-- Current and non-current assets in FY2021 decreased \$74.3 million from FY2020 and decreased \$36.9 million from FY2019.
-The decrease was primarily due to a decrease in investments and restricted cash from the increase in spending in the Capital Improvement Program. - Other liabilities in FY2021 decreased \$13.9 million from FY2020 and decreased \$3.1 million from FY2019.
-The decrease in FY2021 was primarily related to a decrease in accounts payable and debt obligation requirements. - Long-term liabilities in FY2021 decreased \$50.0 million from FY2020 and decreased \$35.1 million from FY2019.
-The decrease in FY2021 was primarily due to debt obligation requirements.
+- Total assets in FY2022 increased \$46.8 million from FY2021 and d e c r e a s e d \$27.5 million from FY2020.
+The decrease was primarily due to a decrease in investments and restricted cash from the increase in spending in the Capital Improvement Program. - Other liabilities in FY2022 increased \$15.8 million from FY2021 and increased \$1.9 million from FY2020.
+The increase in FY2022 was primarily related to an increase in accounts payable and debt obligation requirements. - Long-term liabilities in FY2022 decreased \$25.8 million from FY2021 and decreased \$75.8 million from FY2020.
+The decrease in FY2022 was primarily due to the net pension and OPEB liabilities.